Digitale Events

 The best warm-ups for online meetings

-Unfortunately, bad rounds of introductions and warm-ups are also common in online meetings like sand on the sea.
-The result is annoyed participants or - even worse - awkward silence.
+Unfortunately, bad introductions and warm-ups are a dime a dozen in online meetings.
+The result is annoyed participants or – even worse – embarrassing silence.
 Why is that?
-Usually due to a poorly chosen activity that neither fits the context of the meeting nor the team culture or the group of participants.
+Usually a poorly chosen activity that neither fits the context of the meeting nor the team culture or the group of participants.
 How do you develop suitable warm-up exercises?
 We have listed some suggestions for you.

 How do you choose the right warm-up for your online meeting?